johanmeijer/grott/README.md

 The Grott monitor is tested with a Growatt 1500-s inverter with a ShineWIFI-S wifi device

 ***************************************
-Since 23 March 2020 the Growatt record layout seem to be changed.
+Since 23 March 2020 the Growatt record layout seems to be changed.
 For my configuration it is needed to change .ini file with:

 compat = True